FaysalDurlov/DBMS-Demand-Supply-Analysis-For-Meat-Products/README.md

 # DBMS-Demand-Supply-Analysis-For-Meat-Products
-DataBase Management System with Using MySQL
+DataBase Management System with Using MySQL and JavaScript